grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 # Acknowledgements {#ack}

 Comments on this proposal were provided by Martin Thomson.
+Suggestions for
-Suggestions for the security considerations section were provided by Karthikeyan Bhargavan.
+{{security}} were provided by Karthikeyan Bhargavan.

 --- back